Print

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-This kale, potato, and onion frittata is a creamy, cheesy, and healthy brunch option that can use the produce of the season.
+This kale frittata with potatoes is a creamy, cheesy, and wholesome breakfast or brunch option that can use the produce of the season.
 Frittatas are great for brunch or making ahead for protein-packed breakfasts or lunches.
 They're also great for an easy dinner!

 Ingredients